-At Return to Freedom, our goal is to minimize the need for costly and traumatic roundups, as well as save millions of tax dollars, while ensuring natural selection and genetic diversity by slowing down reproduction as opposed to stopping it all together or removing wild horses and burros from the range.
+At Return to Freedom, our goal is to take a solutions focused approach to minimize, and if possible eliminate, the need for costly and traumatic roundups, as well as save millions of tax dollars, while ensuring that natural selection and results in healthy genetic diversity of America’s free ranging wild horses and burros.
+We advocate for slowing growth rates, as opposed to stopping it all together or repeatedly removing wild horses and burros from the range.
 Our mission includes:

-- maintaining natural social and harem bands to allow natural social behavior
+- Maintaining harem bands to allow natural social behaviors

-- exploring minimally invasive wild horse management that can be applied on the range
+- exploring minimally intrusive, safe and humane wild horse management that can be applied on the range

 To that end, RTF had six herd management options: